Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Quick Start Schema Registry Example

-Check out the [adapters.xml](examples/quickstart-schema-registry/adapters.xml#L36) file of the [_Quick Start Schema Registry_](examples/quickstart-schema-registry/) app, where you can find an example of Schema Registry configuration.
+Check out the [adapters.xml](examples/quickstart-schema-registry/adapters.xml#L36) file of the [_Quick Start Schema Registry_](examples/quickstart-schema-registry/) app, where you can find an example of Schema Registry settings.

 #### Topic Mapping